-As physical stores shuttered, ecommerce has gone on to take its largest-ever share of retail spending—22.3% of all sales, according to trade magazine Internet Retailing (1).
-Even before Brexit, the U.K. was an incredibly dynamic ecommerce market that generated over 6% of the country’s GDP.2
+Ecommerce is alive and growing in the U.K.1 Even as physical stores shuttered during the pandemic, ecommerce has gone on to take its largest-ever share of retail spending—22.3% of all sales, according to trade magazine Internet Retailing (1).
+The U.K. has an incredibly dynamic ecommerce market that generated over 6% of the country’s GDP.2

 The United Kingdom at a Glance